Assignment Writer

 Self-Neglect

-Inability to care for one’s own basic needs, such as hygiene and nutrition.
+Inability to care for one’s own basic needs:

 Neglect by Others